Feedback Refined Local-Global Network for Super-Resolution of Hyperspectral Imagery: EXPERIMENTS AND RESULTS

 \subsection{Study of T and G}

-In this section, we explored the influence of the number of iterations (denoted as T) and the number of local spectral groups in the Spatial-Spectral Feedback Block (denoted as G).
+In this part, we discussed the effect of iterations (denoted as $T$) and local spectral groups (denoted as $G$) in the Local-Global Spectral Block on the FRLGN performance on the CAVE dataset.
 In subsequent experiments, we set the base number of filters to 256.
-We first explore the influence of T by fixing G to 8.
-It can be seen from Fig.~\ref{fig:figure4}(a) that compared with the network without feedback connections ($T$=1), the reconstruction performance is significantly improved with the help of feedback connections.
-Moreover, with the increase of the iterations $T$, the quality of reconstruction has been further improved.
-In other words, our proposed Spatial-Spectral Feedback Block surely benefits from the feedback information across time.
-After that, we study the influence of $G$ by fixing the $T$ to 6.
-From Fig.~\ref{fig:figure4}(b), we observe that with the help of local-spectral grouping strategy, the spectral reconstruction performance is greatly improved compared with the network without the grouping strategy ($G$=1).
-In addition, when the $G$ continues to increase, the spectral reconstruction quality keeps rising due to the stronger spectral representative ability.
-In conclusion, choosing larger $T$ or $G$ can obtain better super-resolution results.
-In the following experiments, we set $T$=6, $G$=8 for analysis.
+By fixing $G$ to 8, we first explore the influence of $T$ on HSI reconstruction.
+Table \ref{tab:Ablation1} shows that the super-resolution performance is improved with the help of feedback connections compared to the network without feedback connections ($T$=1).
+Moreover, the quality of reconstruction has been further improved as the increasing iteration $T$ .
+On the other hand, it also indicates that our proposed Local-Global Spectral Block would certainly benefit from cross-time feedback information.
+After that, we also discuss the influence of $G$ by fixing the $T$ to 6.
+From Table \ref{tab:Ablation2}, we can observe that with the help of local-spectral grouping strategy, the spectrum reconstruction performance is enhanced compared to the network without the grouping strategy ($G$=1).
+In addition, with the increase of $G$, the spectral representation of FRLGN becomes more powerful and the spectral reconstruction quality is also improved.
+In a word, choosing larger $T$ or $G$ can obtain better super-resolution results.
+In next experiments, we set $T$=6, $G$=8 for CAVE dataset and Harvard dataset, and $T$=6, $G$=12 for Chikusei dataset.